Interviews of Osama bin Laden: CNN: 1997

-Peter Arnett of CNN interviewed bin Laden in March 1997 after Bin Laden declared jihad on the United States.
-Asked by Arnett, "What are your future plans?", Bin Laden said, "You'll see them and hear about them in the media, God willing".
+Peter Arnett of CNN interviewed bin Laden in March 1997 after bin Laden declared jihad on the United States.
+Asked by Arnett, "What are your future plans?", bin Laden said, "You'll see them and hear about them in the media, God willing".

-CNN producer Peter Bergen who produced bin Laden's interview with Arnett, was also present during this interview, and it became the inter first television interview, in which Bin Laden declared war against the United States for the first time to a Western audience.
+CNN producer Peter Bergen who produced bin Laden's interview with Arnett, was also present during this interview, and it became the first television interview, in which bin Laden declared war against the United States for the first time to a Western audience.

 Hamid Mir: 1997, 1998 and 2001

 Hamid Mir was the first Pakistani journalist to interview Osama bin Laden.
-He first interviewed Bin Laden for the Daily Pakistan in March 1997, in a cave of Tora Bora mountains in eastern Afghanistan.
+He first interviewed bin Laden for the Daily Pakistan in March 1997, in a cave of Tora Bora mountains in eastern Afghanistan.
+Before his interview, Mir was body searched by bin Laden's security, after which bin Laden read from a file which contained Mir's bank account number and the names of his family members.
+In the interview bin Laden spoke out against U.S. troops being stationed in Saudi Arabia and denounced Saddam Hussein, calling him a "socialist motherfucker."
+He also claimed, “If Afghanistan, Pakistan, Iran and China get united, the United States and India will become ineffective.”

-In a 1997 interview Bin Laden claimed, “If Afghanistan, Pakistan, Iran and China get united, the United States and India will become ineffective.”
-Mir interviewed Bin Laden for the second time for Ausaf in May 1998, in a hideout near the Kandahar International Airport.
-Mir was the first and the last journalist to interview Bin Laden after September 11 attacks.
+Mir interviewed bin Laden for the second time for Ausaf in May 1998, in a hideout near the Kandahar International Airport.
 He interviewed Bin Laden for the third time for Dawn and Ausaf on 8 November 2001, at an undisclosed location near Kabul.
+During the interview, bin Laden claimed to have both chemical and nuclear weapons and threatened to use them in response to America using nuclear weapons against him.
+When Mir asked where he obtained these weapons, bin Laden replied "Go to the next question." bin Laden also stated that the claims that he had undergone surgery for issues with his kidneys were false and also laughed off claims that he was married to one of Mullah Omar's daughters.